 A common myth is that eating too many sweets causes diabetes.
 The truth is, diabetes happens due to many reasons, like family history, being overweight, or problems with the body’s immune system.

 Diabetes can be managed well with the right care, medicine, and healthy habits.
 Many people live long and active lives by keeping their sugar levels under control.
+If you have symptoms or concerns about diabetes, please consult your doctor for proper diagnosis and guidance.

 Managing diabetes is important to keep blood sugar levels normal.
 Without treatment, diabetes can cause serious problems like heart disease, kidney failure, vision loss, and nerve damage.
 Timely care helps patients live healthy lives and avoid complications.